amartincolby/Rust-Quick-Guide/README.md

 _linguistic_ problems and not implementation problems.
 To wit, the patterns described are band-aids over a broken paradigm. _Design Patterns_ was published in 1994, but work on it started in 1990.
-We are over thirty years into an industry-wide quest to put lipstick on a pig.[1]
+We are over thirty years into an industry-wide effort to put lipstick on a pig.[1]

 But beautiful change is in the air.
 Now is the autumn of the old ways.
 To be clear, I do not speak of AI.
 Indeed, AI, or at least the AI that is generating excitement at the current moment, is firmly rooted in the old ways.
 It is not doing things _differently_, it is merely doing the same things more quickly.
 The new ways recognize that the fundamental tools at use must be built with the goal of symbolic integrity in mind.
 The foundations themselves must change.
-This means languages.

 Basically, it is time for the joke about good and bad programming languages to cease being true.

+---

 Programming languages exist on a spectrum.
 On one end is the realm of pure symbols.
 These are like mathematical formulae.
 They are relationships to be